The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Data and Estimation

+which measures the fraction of trees that assign label $i \in [N]_+$ to the input assortment $\bm x$.
+Note that although a single tree only outputs a deterministic class label for each assortment $\bm x$, the aggregation of the trees, i.e., the forest, is naturally equipped with the class probabilities.

-We now review the basic mechanism of CART and describe how it can be used to estimate random forests.
-The CART mechanism performs recursive binary splitting of the input space $[0,1]^N$, which is extended from $\left\{0,1\right\}^N$.
-In each iteration, it selects a product $i\in [N]$ and a split point to split the input space.
-More precisely, the split $(i,s_i)$ divides the observations to $\left\{(i_t,\bm x_t): \bm x_t(i)\le s_i\right\}$ and $\left\{(i_t,\bm x_t): \bm x_t(i)> s_i\right\}$.
-In our problem, because $\bm x_t \in \left\{0,1\right\}^N$ is at the corner of the hypercube, all split points between 0 and 1 create the same partition of the observations and thus we simply set $s_i\equiv 0.5$.
-To select a product for splitting, an empirical criterion is optimized to favor splits that create ``purer'' regions.
-That is, the resulting region should contain data points that mostly belong to the same class.
-We use a common measure called \emph{Gini index}: $\sum_{R_j} \frac{t_j}{T}\sum_{k=0}^N \hat p_{jk}(1-\hat p_{jk})$ where $t_j$ is the number of observations in region $R_j$ of the partition and $\hat p_{jk}$ is the empirical frequency of class $k$ in $R_j$.
-It is not hard to see that the Gini index takes smaller values when the regions contain predominantly observations from a single class.
-In this case, a product is selected that minimizes the measures and the partition is further refined by a binary split.
-This splitting operation is conducted recursively for the regions in the resulting partition until a stopping rule is met.
+We briefly review the basic mechanism of CART and describe how it is used to fit the data $\{(i_t, \bm x_t)\}_{t=1}^T$.
+CART recursively splits the input space $[0,1]^N$ (a hypercube), which is a continuous extension to $\left\{0,1\right\}^N$, along its $N$ dimensions.
+In the first iteration, it selects a product $i\in [N]$ and a split point $s_i\in[0,1]$ to split the input space.
+More precisely, the split $(i,s_i)$ divides the samples to $ \left\{(i_t,\bm x_t): \bm x_t(i)\le s_i\right\}$ and $\left\{(i_t,\bm x_t): \bm x_t(i)> s_i\right\}$.
+In our problem, because the predictor $\bm x_t \in \left\{0,1\right\}^N$ is at the corner of the hypercube, all split points between 0 and 1 create the same partition of the observations, and thus we simply set $s_i\equiv 0.5$.
+To select a product dimension for splitting, an empirical criterion is optimized to favor splits that create ``purer'' regions (or child nodes in the language of decision trees).
+Each of the resulting two regions, $R_1$ and $R_2$, should contain observations that mostly belong to the same class.
+We use a common criterion called \emph{Gini index} to demonstrate the idea.
+(Other splitting criteria and their theoretical properties are discussed in Section~\ref{sec:gini_rank_list}.)
+With the Gini index, $(i,s_i)$ is chosen to minimize $\sum_{j=1,2} {t_j}/{T}\sum_{k=0}^N \hat p_{jk}(1-\hat p_{jk})$ where $t_j$ is the number of observations in region $R_j$ and $\hat p_{jk}$ is the empirical frequency of class $k$ in $R_j$.
+The splitting procedure is then applied recursively to the two regions and their subregions.
+Finally, the outcome of the tree $t_b(\bm x)$ is typically defined as the majority class label in the leaf node (the smallest region after the splits) $\bm x$ belongs to.